Thank you for your interest in High Point University!

 Transfer Course Credit

-High Point University accepts transfer credit from accredited colleges and universities for courses at the 100 level or higher with grades of A to C. The HPU Office of the University Registrar will conduct a complete transfer credit evaluation with a full course transfer report once we have received an application for admission with all official college or university transcripts.
+High Point University makes every effort to transfer college credit that you have already earned.
+Courses completed at a regionally accredited college or university with a grade of C or better, which are similar to courses offered at HPU, will usually transfer.
+The HPU Office of the University Registrar will conduct a complete transfer credit evaluation with a full course transfer report once we have received an application for admission with all official college or university transcripts.

 Community College Course Equivalencies